lammps/lammps/doc/src/fix_mdi_qmmm.rst

 <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_ as
 explained below.

-The partitioning of the system between QM and MM atoms is determined by the specified group.
-Atoms in that group are QM atoms; the remaining atoms are MM atoms.
-The input script should
+The partitioning of the system between QM and MM atoms is as follows.

-need to remove bonds/etc between QM atoms currently no bonds between QM/MM atoms are allowed need to be able to compute Coulomb only portion of the force field in a pair style, use hybrid must be a charged system
+Atoms in the specified group are QM atoms; the remaining atoms are MM atoms.
+The input script should thus define this partitioning.

-explain the 2 algs: DIRECT and POTENTIAL
+See additional information below about other requirements for an input script to use this fix and perform a QMMM simulation.

 The code coupling performed by this command is done via the `MDI Library <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_.